GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 We integrate community technology across all of our operations to further enhance the value we deliver to our members.
 Our WeWork app enables our members to easily book space, connect with other members for advice or services and discover events and activities.
 We designed the app with a focus on personalization.
 As our members select space, engage with posts and rate events, we learn their preferences so we can create an experience tailored to their interests.
 The longer our members stay with us, the better we become at matching members and companies to highly relevant services and communities.

 <!-- image -->
-**Image Description:** In this image we can see a mobile phone.
-On the mobile phone we can see a picture of a room.
+**AI-Generated Image Description:** Screen of a mobile phone displaying the space.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a screen with some text and images.
+**AI-Generated Image Description:** In the image there is a screen displaying the time and date.
 <!-- end image description -->